 Polycystic ovary syndrome (PCOs) begins during adolescence and gradually transitions to adulthood and its effects persist even post-menopause.
-Clinical features of PCOs can be categorized in three different groups-such as reproductive, metabolic, and psychological; which the most common multifaceted and heterogeneous endocrinopathy disorder among adult women 1.It estimated to affect 6% -8% of females in reproductive age2.
-Chronic anovulation, infertility, clinical evidence of Hyperendrogenism (hirsutism, balding of the male pattern and, acne) and steroids and lipids4, in addition to an increase in inflammation markers.
-In 2003, Rotterdam consensus has been reached on the diagnosis of PCOsin women with at least two of the following characteristics: clinical or biochemical hyperandrogenemia, amenorrhea or oligomenorrhea and ultrasound involvement of ovarian cyst.
-Even increased cardiovascular disease (CVD) risk factors are identified for women with PCOs 5, besides increased MS prevalence.
-PCOspatients are advised to be tested for MSand CVD risk factors6.
+Clinical features of PCOs can be categorized in three different groups such as reproductive, metabolic, and psychological; which the most common multifaceted and heterogeneous endocrinopathy disorder among adult women1.
+It estimated to affect 6-8% of females in reproductive age2.
+Chronic anovulation, infertility, clinical evidence of Hyperendrogenism (hirsutism, balding of the male pattern and, acne) and enlarged polycystic ovaries have been characterized by PCOs3.
+PCOs also related to resistance to the action of insulin leading to biochemical disturbance to the metabolism of carbohydrates, sex steroids and lipids4, in addition to an increase in inflammation markers.
+In 2003, Rotterdam consensus has been reached on the diagnosis of PCOs in women with at least two of the following characteristics: clinical or biochemical hyperandrogenemia, amenorrhea or oligomenorrhea and ultrasound involvement of ovarian cyst.
+Even increased cardiovascular disease (CVD) risk factors are identified for women with PCOs5, besides increased MS prevalence.
+PCOs patients are advised to be tested for MS and CVD risk factors6.
 More precisely, PCOs women may have altered tolerance to glucose and dyslipidemia7.
 Moreover, thyroid disorders are now recognized to be more prevalent in patients with PCOs than in a regular population8.
-However, accurate data on the prevalence and incidence is limited and variable, mainly due to the different sets of the diagnostic criteria used to define the disorderas well as the exact number of women affected is unknown9.
-PCOS is also often undiagnosed10.Not surprisingly, the prevalence of PCOS appear to be higher form 35%-90% in women with menstrual abnormalities also is increased in the presence certain diseases.
-The prevalence of PCOS in women with epilepsy, for example, exceeds that in women without epilepsy11.
-This research aimed to determine the independent correlation of metabolic and clinical outcomes in a well-characterized population of patients with and without PCOS.
-We have provided data on 45 women with PCOs and 45 women without PCOS, hormonal and metabolic findings were compared in patients divided into two classes' case and control.
+However, accurate data on the prevalence and incidence is limited and variable, mainly due to the different sets of the diagnostic criteria used to define the disorder as well as the exact number of women affected is unknown9.
+PCOs is also often undiagnosed10.
+Not surprisingly, the prevalence of PCOs appear to be higher form 35-90% in women with menstrual abnormalities also is increased in the presence certain diseases.
+The prevalence of PCOs in women with epilepsy, for example, exceeds that in women without epilepsy11.
+This research aimed to determine the independent correlation of metabolic and clinical outcomes in a well-characterized population of patients with and without PCOs.
+We have provided data on 45 women with PCOs and 45 women without PCOs, hormonal and metabolic findings were compared in patients divided into two classes' case and control.
 In Yemen, there are no published data regarding the prevalence or incidence of PCOs among women.
-There is also a great need for research into several issues regarding the complexity of PCOs among Sana'a Yemeni women and the late negative impact on their health.
-The current study aimed to determine the independent correlation of metabolic and clinical outcomes in a well-characterized population of patients with and without PCOs.
+Because there is a great need for research into many issues related to the complexity of PCOs processes among Sana'a women and the late negative impact on their health, the aim of the current study is to determine the independent association of metabolic and clinical outcomes in a group of women with PCOs.